google-research/circuit_training/README.md

 ### Using the docker

 Do not forget to do the [prelimary setup](#preliminary-setup).
-The cleanest way to use Circuit Training is to use the docker, these commands will create a docker with all the dependencies needed:
+The cleanest way to use AlphaChip is to use the docker, these commands will create a docker with all the dependencies needed:

 ```shell